AntonioDantas/RKO/README.md

 This algorithm's C++ code has been designed to be easy to reuse.
 Users can only implement specific functions (read and decoder).

-Here, we have the RKO version 1.0 code.
+Here, we have the RKO version 1.0.1 code.

 ## References

-When using this algorithm in academic studies, please refer to the following works:
+When using this algorithm in academic studies, please refer to the following work:

-RKO version 1.0
+RKO version 1.0.1

 [1] Chaves, A.A., Resende, M.G.C., Schuetz, M.J.A.,  Brubaker, J.K., Katzgraber, H.G., Arruda, E.F., Silva, R.M.A.
 A Random-Key Optimizer for Combinatorial Optimization.
 This paper wiil be submitted to the Journal of Heuristics.